Friends of the Eliot School

-Stacey Head, Director
+Stacey Head, President

 An Eliot parent since 2012, Stacey is co-chair of the Eliot Family Council and a board member of the Friends of the Eliot 501c3.
 She and her husband have two children at the Eliot (grades 1 and 4) with the third to start K1 next year.
 They live in the South End.